mgw6/reinforcement_learning_environment/README.md

 I purposefully have this “reset” be something crazy because they all should be changed later.
 If they are not reset then they will show up later and I will know to start looking there for errors.

-\tI then go into a while boolean loop for every time the game is played.
+I then go into a while boolean loop for every time the game is played.
 I set the current score and state the values they should be.
 I then have the function generate a random number for greedy.
 In the next line this will dictate whether or not we choose a random move or take a move we believe will yield a higher reward.